matthewalltop/pandoc_resume/markdown/ma_resume.md

 * Created in-house tools for consultancy, using Azure services and .NET Core, that allowed integration for Office 365 and Slack.

 **Infosys** (November 2017 - May 2018)
-Sr. Software Engineer - Contractor
+Senior Software Engineer - Contractor

 * Led a small team of three to develop a front-end visualization framework for major auto manufacturer.